-- Belarus plans to have its first nuclear power plant operating from 2018, with Russian finance.
+- Belarus has its first nuclear power plant under construction and plans to have it operating from operating from 2018, with Russian finance.

-Belarus produces only 32 billion kWh/yr from 8 GWe of plant, mostly gas-fired, giving per capita consumption of 3330 kWh/yr.
+Belarus produces only 31 TWh/yr from 8 GWe of plant, almost entirely gas-fired, It has net imports of 8 TWh (2012) giving consumption of 30 TWh, per capita about 3330 kWh/yr.
 Government plans to reform the electricity sector by creating a wholesale market in three stages have stalled, and electricity remains heavily subsidised for households.

 Plans for nuclear capacity

 In mid 2006 the government approved a plan for the construction of an initial 2000 MWe PWR nuclear power plant in the in the Mogilev region of eastern Belarus.
 This was expected to provide electricity at half the cost of that from Russian gas (5 billion cubic metres per year for same capacity) and to provide some 30% of the electricity by 2020 at a cost of about €4 billion (January 2008 estimate) on a turnkey basis.